Morphl-AI/MorphL-Orchestrator/README.md

 The MorphL Orchestrator is the backbone of the MorphL platform.
 It sets up the infrastructure and software that are necessary for running the MorphL platform.
 It consists of 3 pipelines:

-- **Ingestion Pipeline** - It runs a series of connectors responsible for gathering data from various APIs (Google Analytics, Mixpanel, etc.) and save it into Cassandra tables.
+- **Ingestion Pipeline** - It runs a series of connectors responsible for gathering data from various APIs (Google Analytics, Mixpanel, Google Cloud Storage, etc.) and save it into Cassandra tables.

 - **Training Pipeline** - Consists of pre-processors (responsible for cleaning, formatting, deduplicating, normalizing and transforming data) and model training.